julien-riel/named-queries/readme.md

 ## 📖 Usage

-1. **Create a Query**: Use the visual pipeline builder to create MongoDB aggregation queries
+1. **Create a Query**: Use the query form to create MongoDB aggregation queries
 2. **Configure Metadata**: Define column types, display names, and visualization preferences
 3. **Test & Save**: Test your query in sandbox mode, then save with tags and description
 4. **Execute & Visualize**: Run saved queries with dynamic filters and view results as tables, charts, or maps